swiftype/swiftype-rb/README.md

 #### Document Type

 `DocumentTypes` specify the structure of a set of documents in the `Engine` and are the entry point for searches.
-There are three types of fields on a `DocumentType`: `text_fields`, `body_fields`, and `feature_fields`.
+There are three types of fields on a `DocumentType`: `:string`, `:text`, `:enum`, `:integer`, `:float`, and `:date`.

-`text_fields` are short strings that can be matched in both prefix and full-text searches.  _Example: Chapter titles in a book._
+`:string` is for short strings that can be matched in both prefix and full-text searches.  _Example: Chapter titles in a book._

-`body_fields` can be long strings.
+`:text` can be long strings.
 They are meant for full-text searches only and will not be used for prefix queries.  _Example: Entire text of an essay._

-`feature_fields` are the traits of a document.
-They are not analyzed in any way, and thus can be used to filter and sort queries.  _Example: Price of a book._
+`:enum` are string traits of a document.
+They are not analyzed in any way, and thus can be used to filter and sort queries.  _Example: Hardcover or paperback._

+`:date` are ISO 8601 compatible time strings.
+They can also be used to filter and sort queries.

 #### Document